 PhD Title: Comparing the cost-effectiveness of drug treatments for multiple myeloma between Ireland and Northern Ireland.

-Anas Salami Soozaei: Principal Supervisor: Professor Ciaran O'Neill
+Anas Salami Soozaei: Principal Supervisor: Prof Ciaran O'Neill

 PhD Title: PhD research in Dental/Oral public health directed toward early intervention and awareness of dental and oral problems in children.
 Diabetes and Oral Health.